Cpk test : everything about creatine phosphokinase test

 • Check how much heart or muscle tissue has been damaged

-The test can also decide whether you are having the gene for muscular dystrophy.
+Another of CPK test uses is that this test can also decide whether you are having the gene for muscular dystrophy.
 Muscular dystrophy is a disease where you experience muscle loss and weakness over time.
-A CPK isoenzymes test can also detect multifarious muscle diseases or issues, including
+A CPK isoenzymes test (CPK enzyme test) can also detect multifarious muscle diseases or issues, including

 • Dermatomyositis (an inflammatory disease that influences the skin and muscles)